manoja328/tallyqacode/README.md

-# Code for TallyQA  dataset published in AAAI 2018
+# Official Code for TallyQA  dataset published in AAAI 2018

 For doing simple vs complex classification we used simpcomp.py file.
 You can load your dataset accordinlgy.
 TallyQA already has a field  ```issimple``` that says whether the question is simple or complex so you don't need to run that file.
 For example,